GSA-TTS/identity-site/content/_en/partners/state-and-local.md

 partnership_steps_header1: >-
     Introductions and determine compatibility
 partnership_steps_body1: >-
     During the introduction call, an account manager will walk through Login.gov services and answer any questions that you have.
-This step will determine if Login.gov is a good fit for your agency. <a href="" class="caret">Contact an account manager to get started</a>
+This step will determine if Login.gov is a good fit for your agency. <a href="/partners/contact-us/" class="caret">Contact an account manager to get started</a>
 partnership_steps_header2: >-
     Estimate usage and test integrations
 partnership_steps_body2: >-